-Generally, float trips take place above the City of Red Deer and below the Dickson Dam on Glennifer Reservoir in what’s called a “Tailwater” section noted for its stable flows.
+Generally, float trips take place above the City of Red Deer and below the Dickson Dam on the Gleniffer Reservoir, in what’s called a “tailwater” section noted for its stable flows.
 This section of the Red Deer River is a beautiful stretch of water in a very scenic, pastoral setting.

 The Little Red Deer River is a popular destination for brown trout fishing, as well as brook trout and mountain whitefish, with the odd bull trout.